bengillihan/TimeBlockerRender/RAILWAY_DEPLOYMENT_FIX.md

 # Railway Deployment Fix - TimeBlocker

+## Issues Resolved

-## Issue Resolved: 502 Bad Gateway
+### 1. 502 Bad Gateway Error
 Your TimeBlocker application was experiencing a 502 Bad Gateway error due to incorrect port configuration.
 Railway assigns ports dynamically via the `$PORT` environment variable, but the application was hardcoded to use port 5000.

+### 2. Build Error: pip command not found
+Railway's build system couldn't find pip when using custom nixpacks configuration.
+The solution is to use Railway's standard Python auto-detection.

 ## What Was Fixed